Alois: The last tiger hunt

 The tiger was sitting about 30 metres away in the spear grass.
 My hasty, untargeted shot had not killed it, but had wounded it so badly that it could not drag itself any further.

 My hunting boots with the soft rope soles made my steps inaudible, and a favourable wind blew from the animal towards me.
 That allowed me to get within five metres of it without detection.
-As in the meantime the sun had set, and there were only a few minutes of dull daylight left, I now had to play it completely safe.
+In the meantime the sun had set, and there were only a few minutes of dull daylight left.
+I now had to play it completely safe.

 The animal lay motionless and apathetic on its side.
 On its flank was a large rusty brown spot, the crusted wound of the first shot it had received from Paul.
 Bright blood seeped from a second wound on its neck.
 That was where my hasty shot had hit it.